 Older adults, vegans/vegetarians, and those who get limited sun exposure, have darker skin or are overweight are at a higher risk for vitamin D deficiency.
 People who live in northern latitudes may also be at an increased risk since they lack sun exposure.

-If you suspect that you may have a vitamin D deficiency, it’s best to talk to your doctor and get your blood levels tested to determine if supplementation is right for you.
+If you suspect that you may have a vitamin D deficiency, it’s best to talk to your doctor and get your vitamin D blood levels tested to determine if supplementation is right for you.
 Your doctor can also help determine whether you need daily tablets or high-dose supplementation to help bring your levels up within the normal range.

 Risks and Side Effects